storm-fsv-cvut/smoderp2d-manual/user_guide/docs/input_data.md

 ### Soil and landuse parameters table (Compulsory)

-Another compulsory input is a table containing the values of individual soil type and land cover parameters.

-This table is referenced by combinations of soil type and land use type identifiers defined for each polygon in the attribute tables of the vector inputs.
+A crucial input for the model is a table that lists the values of model equations parameters (for detail see reference manual).
+This parameter table is linked to soil type and land use spatial data intersect assigned to each polygon in the vector input's attribute tables.
+Table as an external input, this attribute table enhances the model's transparency and allows users to modify the input data's characteristics to suit their specific needs.This table is referenced by combinations of soil type and land use type identifiers defined for each polygon in the attribute tables of the vector inputs.
 In the example below, the first column contains parameters for the combination of soil type `CA` and land cover `ZP`.

 The table may be inserted into the model as a text file (.csv).